Massive-STEPS: Massive Semantic Trajectories for Understanding POI Check-ins -- Dataset and Benchmarks: Existing Datasets

 \paragraph{LBSN Check-in Data Sources}

-Building on the tabular summary provided in \cite{zhang2025survey}, which offers a representative overview of the broader POI recommendation literature, we investigated which datasets are most commonly used in prior studies.
+Building on the table from \cite{zhang2025survey}, we investigated which datasets are most commonly used in prior studies.
 From their original table (Table IV), we filtered entries pertaining specifically to POI and next POI recommendation tasks and identified (1) the most frequently used LBSN check-in data sources and (2) the most commonly studied cities.
 As shown in Fig.~\ref{fig:city-studies}, Foursquare remains the dominant source of LBSN data in existing studies, appearing in almost 50\% of the surveyed works.
 While several variants of Foursquare datasets have been employed, the most widely used are the NYC and Tokyo Dataset \cite{yang2014modeling} (often abbreviated as FSQ-NYC and FSQ-TKY) and the Global-scale Check-in Dataset (GSCD) \cite{yang2015nationtelescope,yang2016participatory}, curated by the same authors.
 Other LBSN sources occasionally used include Gowalla \cite{cho2011friendship}, Brightkite \cite{cho2011friendship}, and Weeplaces \cite{10.14778/3115404.3115407}.

 \paragraph{Saturated to Two Cities and Old Timespan}